China's Xi says he wants to work out initial trade deal with U.S.

 “Based on this, we can clear out a consensus on complicated structural problems, and strive for a comprehensive final agreement.”

-Reporting by Ryan Woo and Cheng Leng; Editing by Paul Tait and Clarence Fernandez
+Reporting by Ryan Woo, Cheng Leng and Yawen Chen; Editing by Paul Tait, Clarence Fernandez & Simon Cameron-Moore